 In general, Kubernetes metrics are collected in one of two ways:

-Engineers install a Metrics Server as a regular pod inside Kubernetes to collect data and events from pods and containers inside a cluster.
+Engineers install a Metrics Server as a regular pod inside Kubernetes to collect data and events from pods and containers within a cluster.
 Metrics Server used to be Heapster before the deprecation.
 Metrics Servers are an excellent choice if you work with large workloads because they can monitor clusters with up to 5,000 nodes.

 Credit: The New Stack